JSON Schema and Parsing

 Resource types in Windmill are associated with JSON Schemas.
 A resource type defines the structure and constraints of a resource object.
 JSON Schema is used to validate the properties and values of a resource object against the specified resource type.

-Here is an example on how to define a python list as an enum of strings using the Customize
+Here is an example on how to define a Python list as an enum of strings using the Generated UI

 menu.

-Below is the list of all available advanced settings for each argument type:
+Below is the list of advanced settings for each type of field:

 Type | Advanced Configuration |